 Melick Library was built in 1967 and was named after the brothers Wesley and Clinton F. Melick.
 It is a valuable and vital resource for the College Community.
-As the intellectual center of the campus, it is an ideal space for research, private study, and group discussion, and is valued for its many collections, both physical and online.
+As the intellectual center of the campus, it is an ideal space for research, private study, and group discussion, and is valued for its physical and online collections.
 A librarian provides Reference and Information Literacy instruction on accessing and evaluating all types of resources.
-The library is also home to the Multimedia Services department, a computer lab, a classroom, conference rooms, and the multi-purpose Gammon Room - a quiet study space which can be transformed into the ideal venue for Honors and capstone presentations, as well as other programs in support of the academic mission of the College.
+The library is also home to the Multimedia Services department, a computer lab, a classroom, conference rooms, a relaxation and recharge lounge, and the multipurpose Gammon Room - a quiet study space which can be transformed into the ideal venue for Honors and capstone presentations, as well as other programs in support of the academic mission of the College.
 Melick Library is also home to the Mark R. Shenkman Reagan Research Center and College Archives.

-Melick Library's print holdings consist of over 80,000 circulating and reference volumes, 15,000 bound volumes of periodicals, as well as a multi-media collection of CDs and DVDs.
-In addition, the library is the electronic portal to numerous licensed databases, such as EBSCOhost, Project Muse, and JSTOR, which provide 24/7 access to over 30,000 additional periodicals containing full-text and indexed articles.
+Melick Library's print holdings consist of over 80,000 circulating books, as well as a multi-media collection of CDs and DVDs.
+In addition, the library is the electronic portal to numerous licensed databases, such as EBSCOhost, Project Muse, NexisUni, and JSTOR, which provide 24/7 access to over 30,000 periodicals containing full-text and indexed articles.
 The library possesses a robust Interlibrary Loan department which can locate and provide articles and physical materials to patrons generally within 1-3 business days.
 As a member of I-Share, students and faculty also enjoy privileged access to over 90 academic libraries statewide, including the University of Illinois system, Illinois State University, Bradley University, and others.